CONTENIDOS DE LA ASIGNATURA

 *ELEMENTS AND COMPOUNDS (PURE SUBSTANCES).

 Any sample of matter that has the same physical and chemical properties throughout the sample is called a substance.
 There are two types of substances.
 A substance that cannot be broken down into chemically simpler components is an ELEMENT.
 The smallest part of an element that maintains the identity of that element is called an atom.
-Aluminum, which is used in soda cans, is an element.
-A substance that can be broken down into chemically simpler components (because it has more than one element) is a COMPOUND.
-The smallest part of a compound that maintains the identity of that compound is called a molecule.
-Molecules are composed of atoms.

 A material composed of two or more substances is a mixture.
 HETEROGENEOUS MIXTURES: Each component can easily be distinguished by the naked eye.
 Their